Info for New Members

 2. Signing up for Mattermost

 Access to collaborative tools at BNL requires registration.
-Key services include Indico, and user database a.k.a. the Phonebook (see below).
-To use ePIC services at BNL, follow these steps:
+Key services include Indico and the user database (also known as the Phonebook, see below).

 4. Update the Phonebook